 Be sure your device is online

-You can check to make sure your device is online by going to the Device Health page in the app and looking at the "signal strength" under the network settings.
+You can check to make sure your device is online by going to the Device Health page in the app:

 Check your notification settings in the Ring app